-Here, we sum over all $i,j$, but the results are similar if several sites near the edges are excluded, suggesting that our results represent bulk physics.
-From these quantities, we can address the nature of the Fermi surfaces in each phase, and whether they incorporate the local spins, similar to the single-channel case \cite{coleman2015book, Oshikawa2000, Hazra2021,Shibata1996,Shibata1997,Xavier2002,Xavier2004,Xie2015,Xie2017,Khait2018}, which would confirm one of the central results of the large-$N$ two-channel model \cite{Chandra2013, Zhang2018, Wugalter2019, Ge2022}.
-We will show $n_q$ for different phases, as it detects $k_F$ directly, compared to detecting $2k_F$ and $4k_F$ from Friedel oscillations, which we mainly use to check the $n_q$ results \cite{SM}.
-The relative weight of the $2k_F$ and $4k_F$ contributions, as well as the spatial dependence of the Friedel oscillations can be analyzed to extract the Luttinger parameter, $K$, which contains information about the residual interactions in these phases \cite{Voit1995,Shibata1997,Khait2018}.
-While TLL have intrinsic algebraic spin, charge and superconducting correlations, these all have $1/x^\alpha$, $\alpha > 1$ power law behavior, while the hastatic correlations, when present, dominate, with $\alpha = 1$.
+We sum over all $i,j$, but results are similar if sites near the edges are excluded, suggesting that our results represent bulk physics.
+We can now show that the HDW Fermi surfaces incorporate the spins \cite{coleman2015book, Oshikawa2000, Hazra2021,Shibata1996,Shibata1997,Xavier2002,Xavier2004,Xie2015,Xie2017,Khait2018}, confirming a key large-$N$ two-channel result \cite{Chandra2013, Zhang2018, Wugalter2019, Ge2022}.
+We will show only $n_q$, which detects $k_F$ directly, but the $2k_F$ and $4k_F$ Friedel oscillation peaks were used as checks \cite{SM}.
+The relative weight of these peaks and the overall spatial dependence of the Friedel oscillations can be used to extract the charge Luttinger parameter, $K$, which contains information about residual interactions \cite{Voit1995,Shibata1997,Khait2018}.
+Note that TLL have intrinsic algebraic spin, charge and superconducting correlations, all with $1/x^\alpha$, $\alpha > 1$ power laws, while hastatic correlations, when present, dominate with $\alpha = 1$.

-Now we turn to the nature of the five distinct ground state phases shown in the phase diagram in Fig. \ref{fig:Fig1PD}.
-Note that we find the spin degrees of freedom to behave as previously reported \cite{Shauerte2005}, but find additional hastatic correlations away from quarter-filling, as shown in Fig. \ref{fig:Fig2psicor}.
+Now we turn to the nature of the five distinct ground states found in the phase diagram in Fig. \ref{fig:Fig1PD}.
+We confirm the spin correlations previously reported \cite{Shauerte2005}, but find additional hastatic correlations away from $n_c=1/4$.